In the Air Tonight: Critical reception

 Record World called the song "futuristic pop that's also rhythmically captivating."
+Cashbox described "In the Air Tonight" as "ethereally electronic" that "relies on atmosphere more so than melody to transport the listener."
+They also felt that the "dramatic drum break alone makes the record a standout."

 Urban legend

 An urban legend has arisen about "In the Air Tonight", according to which the lyrics are based on a drowning incident in which someone who was close enough to save the victim did not help them, while Collins, who was too far away to help, looked on.
 Increasingly embellished variations on the legend emerged over time, with the stories often culminating in Collins singling out the guilty party while singing the song at a concert.
 Collins has denied all such stories; he commented on the legends about the song in a BBC World Service interview:

 I don't know what this song is about.
 When I was writing this I was going through a divorce.
 And the only thing I can say about it is that it's obviously in anger.
 It's the angry side, or the bitter side of a separation.
 So what makes it even more comical is when I hear these stories which started many years ago, particularly in America, of someone come up to me and say, "Did you really see someone drowning?"
 I said, "No, wrong."
 And then every time I go back to America the story gets Chinese whispers, it gets more and more elaborate.
 It's so frustrating, 'cause this is one song out of all the songs probably that I've ever written that I really don't know what it's about, you know?

-The urban legend was famously referenced by Eminem in a call-back in his 2000 chart-topping hit "Stan":
+The urban legend was referenced by Eminem in his 2000 single "Stan":